-- (1) All of our options and restricted shares are subject to a three-year vesting schedule, with one-third of the underlying ordinary shares vesting on each of the first, second and third anniversary of the grant date. - (2) Represents restricted shares. - (3) Includes options and restricted shares. - (4) Mr. Li-Lan Cheng is expected to be appointed as our Executive Director in March 2014.
+- (1) All of our options and restricted shares are subject to a three-year vesting schedule, with one-third of the underlying ordinary shares vesting on each of the first, second and third anniversary of the grant date. - Represents restricted shares. - Includes options and restricted shares. - Charles Chao has accepted our appointment to be a director of our company, effective upon the SEC's declaration of effectiveness of our registration statement on Form F-1, of which this prospectus is a part.